MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 For an example on how you are protected against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).

 #### RemotePackage
-Contains details about an update that is available for download from the CodePush server.
+Contains details about an update that's available for download from the CodePush server.
 You get a reference to an instance of this object by calling the `codePush.checkForUpdate` method when an update is available.
 If you are using the sync API, you don't need to worry about the `RemotePackage`, since it will handle the download and installation process automatically for you.

 ##### Properties
 The `RemotePackage` inherits all of the same properties as the `LocalPackage`, but includes one additional one: